pushtechnology/diffusion-benchmark-suite/README.md

 avoid, either access your server via multiple addresses (explained below) or extend the IP range as described [here](http://stackoverflow.com/questions/6145108/problem-running-into-java-net-bindexception-cannot-assign-requested-address).

+###Tuning your Diffusion installation

-Note that the default Diffusion start script is not optimized for running benchmarks.
-You may want to modify your start script (`bin/diffusion.sh`) to include the following:
+The default Diffusion configuration is not optimized for running benchmarks.
+You may want to consider making the following changes in order to achieve maximum performance.

+Modify your Diffusion start script (`$DIFFUSION_HOME/bin/diffusion.sh`) to include the following:

     numactl -N 1 -m 1 java -server -Xms4g -Xmx4g

-This pins the server to one CPU socket and increases the default amount of memory available.
+This pins the server process to one CPU socket and increases the default amount of memory available.

+Modify `$DIFFUSION_HOME/etc/Server.xml` changing:

+    multiplexers/multiplexer-definition/size    -> 12
+    thread-pools/thread-pool-definition/core-size -> 2
+    thread-pools/thread-pool-definition/max-size -> 2
+    thread-pools/thread-pool-definition/queue-size -> 200000

+This optimizes the number of inbound threads and associated queues to cope with a large number of clients.

+Run the benchmark scripts, pinning the client process to a CPU socket, so for example:

+    numactl -N 0 -m 0 ant -f throughput-suite.xml -Dtest.name.contains=125

 ##Running the benchmarks
 The Ant scripts deployed with the application support running the benchmarks